 Texas is one of just 12 states that require lien waivers to follow statutory form.
 Read on for a step-by-step guide on how to fill out one of the four possible lien waiver forms used in the state: the Conditional Waiver on a Progress (also called a “Partial”) Payment.

-Guide to the Texas Progress – Conditional Waiver
+Guide to the Texas Conditional Waiver on Progress Payment form

 > Project.
 Which job is this waiver for?
 A project name or nickname should suffice, but being as specific as possible is a good rule of thumb.
 Use whatever is more official – and more correct!